 Double-wrapping a joint can slow the burn and make the joint last a little longer.
 Rolling with an extra layer of paper can also help direct airflow properly and minimize an uneven burn.
 But it also means twice the rolling paper, which will inevitably lead to a harsher smoke with less weed and more burning paper in every puff.

 Smoking a joint has a certain etiquette and rhythm, especially if you're in a group setting.
-A Joint smoke session starts when the roller puts joint to lips and flame to joint, takes two puffs, and then passes it to the person on the left.
+A joint smoking session starts when the roller puts joint to lips and flame to joint, takes two puffs, and then passes it to the person on the left.
 Sharing is part of cannabis culture and spreading the wealth comes naturally when you smoke a joint.

 How do you put out a joint?

 There's not much to putting out a joint.
 All you need to do is press the burning end against the surface of an ashtray or other non-flammable surface.
-If you want to put out a joint that you haven’t finished to save for later, apply minimal force to maintain the integrity of the joint, or let the cherry separate from the rest of the joint and fall into the ashtray.
+If you want to put out an unfinished joint to save it for later, apply minimal force to maintain the integrity of the joint.
+You can also let the cherry separate from the rest of the joint and fall into the ashtray.
 A straightened paper clip or other small, non-flammable item can be used to gently separate the cherry from the joint.